 Health management and policy prepares students to pursue leadership roles within the largest and fastest growing sectors of the economy: health care administration, public health and health policy.
 Learn more about health management and policy programs.

-Kinesiology generates and applies knowledge about the role of physical activity—including exercise, movement, outdoor adventure experiences, and sport—in the advancement of health in society.
+Kinesiology generates and applies knowledge about the role of physical activity in the advancement of health in society.
 Explore its five options: Athletic Training, Exercise Science, Outdoor Education, Physical Education and Sport Studies.

 The Department of Nursing faculty believe that learning is a creative process wherein students are active participants in their education, growth, and development as professional nurses.